 People who find anyone under 21 drinking or possessing alcohol on their property must stop the activity.
 Those guilty of failing to do so face fines up to $500 and up to six months of jail.
 That’s for a first offense.
 A second violation may double those penalties.
 That is, fines up to $1,000 and up to one year of jail.

 Public intoxication is not illegal for those age 21 or older.
-Indeed, the state specifically protects the right of such individuals.
+Indeed, the state specifically protects the right of such people.

 But it’s illegal for a person under 21 to appear in public visibly intoxicated.
 Nor may they have a BAC over 0.02%, even if not driving.
 Penalties are jail for up to one year and fines up to $1,000.

 Missouri allows residents age 21 or over to produce up to 100 gallons of any alcohol annually for personal use.
-The alcohol can be beer, wine, or spirits.
-Furthermore, the state doesn’t tax it.
+The alcohol can be beer, wine, or distilled spirits (liquor).
+And the state doesn’t tax it.